Funding for eligible schools for a range of school improvement activities.

 The fund will support a broad range of school improvement activities including, but not limited to, improving leadership, governance, teaching methods and approaches, and financial health and efficiency.
 The fund will support medium- to long-term sustainable activities across groups of schools with a preference towards school-led provision, that is, support provided by schools, for schools.

 The Strategic School Improvement Fund is not intended to support specific projects or activities already funded through other Department for Education programmes.
-These will include those focused on curriculum enhancement, opportunity areas, Northern Powerhouse, national professional qualifications, initial teacher training (ITT) recruitment, Teaching and Leadership Innovation Fund, academy conversion activities or improvements in school buildings or infrastructure.
+These will include specific programmes relating to curriculum enhancement, opportunity areas, the Northern Powerhouse, national professional qualifications, initial teacher training (ITT) recruitment, the Teaching and Leadership Innovation Fund, academy conversion activities and improvements in school buildings or infrastructure.

-Teaching schools, multi-academy trusts and local authorities will submit to the Department for Education applications for funding on behalf of the sector to address local improvement priorities across groups of schools.
-To ensure that support reaches those schools which need it most, and in the most effective way, we expect that, in shaping these applications, regional schools commissioners, multi-academy trusts, local authorities, the Teaching Schools Council, and diocesan representatives will work collaboratively with schools to bring together their local intelligence to identify shared improvement priorities.
+Teaching schools, multi-academy trusts and local authorities should submit to the Department for Education applications for funding to address local improvement priorities across groups of schools.
+To ensure that support reaches those schools which need it most, and in the most effective way, we expect that, in shaping these applications, regional schools commissioners, multi-academy trusts, local authorities, the Teaching Schools Council, and diocesan representatives will work collaboratively in sub-regional improvement boards and with schools to bring together their local intelligence to identify shared improvement priorities.

 To avoid duplication, we encourage teaching schools to make their Teaching Schools Council regional lead aware of their intention to submit an application(s).
 Similarly, we encourage multi-academy trusts to make their regional schools commissioner aware of their intention to apply.

 Each application must support a minimum of 4 schools, of which at least 70% must meet one or more of the eligibility criteria.
-Eligible schools will be those which are currently underperforming (in line with the schools causing concern guidance), as well as schools at risk of doing so.
-Where applications are solely in support of special schools, there may be exceptions to the 70% threshold.
-For such applications, applicants should contact email@example.com in advance of submitting their application.
+Eligible schools will be those which are currently underperforming, as well as schools at risk of doing so.
+Where applications are solely in support of special schools, pupil referral units and alternative provision units, the 70% threshold does not apply because the needs of these schools are not always apparent from performance data.

-Applications will need to be supported by evidence that demonstrates why proposed interventions are expected to drive up standards in schools.
-They will need to set out a clear rationale for why the improvement is necessary, and detail what activities will be undertaken by which providers, and the expected costs, outputs and outcomes.
+Applications should set out a clear rationale for why the improvement is necessary, and should detail what activities will be undertaken by which providers, and the expected costs, short-term and long-term outcomes.